 Building the airport of the futureWe are currently investing $1 million every working day in upgrading and expanding the airport.

-We see our airport of the future as a world-class, yet uniquely New Zealand airport.
-An airport that is not only a thriving hub for travel and business, but one that also contributes to the socio-economic health of its surrounding communities, the region and the whole of New Zealand.
+Our airport of the future will also be a thriving hub for travel and business, and it will continue to contribute to the socio-economic health of our surrounding communities, the region and the whole of New Zealand.

 We are currently carrying out an extensive upgrade and expansion of our international terminal, creating a new world-class departure experience and adding two new contact gates capable of welcoming the world’s largest passenger aircraft.

 Following these upgrades, the international terminal will provide the anchor for the integration of a domestic jet terminal to create a combined international and domestic airport.
 Supporting works will include expanding the international border processing area and public arrivals space, upgrading the international check-in area, as well as significant airfield works.
 We will also build new hotels for passengers and invest in public transport, roads and walking access around the airport.

 Ultimately the entire forecourt concourse will be transformed, integrating multi-storey carpark buildings with an extensively landscaped plaza designed to provide a memorable and uniquely New Zealand sense of arrival and departure from our country.